ajrichards/htsint/docs/gsa-example.rst

 The basic process involves integrating Gene Ontology [Ashburner00]_ information from one or more taxa to infer functional distances between genes.
 These distances are then used to cluster the genes in a specified list.
 These genes are any groups of genes that you might want to cluster.
 For example, you may use the genes in a large pathway or all genes from an RNA-Seq experiment, as is the case in this example.

 1. Run :doc:`BLAST and create a summarized blast map <blast>`.
-To save time in the tutorial here is an example BLAST summary file.
+To save time in this tutorial we provide an example summary file below.

    * :download:`blast-parsed-summary.csv <blast-parsed-summary.csv>`